OpenNebula/marketplace-docs/source/service/vnf.rst

 Step 4 - Test Clients
 ~~~~~~~~~~~~~~~~~~~~~

 We are done with Virtual Router configuration and as a final step, we are going to instantiate two client VMs.
-For example, you can take `Alpine Linux <http://marketplace.opennebula.org/appliance/193631c3-7082-4528-bfdb-31b2ecb3d9f5>`_ appliances from OpenNebula Marketplace.
+For example, you can take `Alpine Linux image <http://marketplace.opennebula.org/appliance/193631c3-7082-4528-bfdb-31b2ecb3d9f5>`__ from OpenNebula Marketplace.
 We don't need any special configuration, only attach one NIC to each client VM from different network

 1. VM - NIC from ``vnet_a``
 2. VM - NIC from ``vnet_b``